ssc-datascience/ssc-datascience.github.io/Word2Vec.md

 Tomas Mikolov, Kai Chen, Greg Corrado, Jeffrey Dean (2013) ["Efficient Estimation of Word Representations in Vector Space"](https://arxiv.org/pdf/1301.3781.pdf).
 ICLR

 For a vocabulary of size $V$ which could be $10^6$ish, consider the current word $w(t)$ at position $t$.
-From this figure, the continuous bag of Words (CBOW) model uses a window around a central word (here the window is of size 2) and fits a neural network to these 4 input vectors, each of which is zero everywhere except takes a value of 1 in the location corresponding to the word it represents.
+From this figure, the continuous bag of Words (CBOW) model uses a window around a central word (here the window is of size 2) and fits a neural network to these 4 input vectors.
+Each input vector is zero everywhere except takes a value of 1 in the location corresponding to the word it represents.
 The neural network combines these four vectors into a single hidden layer vector of with length $H<<V$.
 This hidden layer is combined through an additional transformation to produce an output, here a single vector of length $V$ of probabilities for the central word.

 The Skip-gram model is the opposite, taking a single one-hot encoded vector of length $V$ as an input to the hidden layer.
 The hidden layer outputs 4 vectors of length $V$, each with probabilities for the words in positions within the window.